-The obvious place to start is the "Search Persons" button.
+The obvious place to start is the "Site Search" button.
 However, if the name in our database is spelled only slightly differently, then the search engine won't identify it.
 A better approach then might be to "Browse Last Names" and then dig deeper into the resulting possibilities.

 We have set our search system to not put prefixes before a last name (surname).
 It is arranged like Dutch and German telephone books.
 If you are looking for a van den Berg then you must look under the B in the "Browse Last Names" section.